 In a typical business transaction, there are two parties involved: a buyer and a seller.
 This all seems straightforward but how much exactly does the buyer owe?
 What specifically are they paying for and how long do they have to make the payment?
 An invoice is issued to provide clarity on all of these questions and to officially set out all of this information.

-In construction, an invoice is a document issued by a supplier or contractor officially requesting payment for any work or service that has been provided.
-It should be clear how much is owed, including an itemized list of goods and services provided and the terms of the transaction.
 In the construction industry invoices are key for progress billing.
 Keeping track of partial payments, late fees, deadlines, and materials and services are crucial for long-term and large-scale projects.
 Most large projects need to be billed on a percent-completion basis; further complicating matters, it is very common for those projects to be broken down into phases that are individually billed by their percent-completion.
 Thankfully, progress billing is a key feature offered by Knowify.

 - Addresses and business information for both the buyer and seller